-How many acres do I need for this size of a power plant?
+1. How many acres do I need for this size of a power plant?

-A smaller solar farm may only require a few acres of land whereas a large utility scale solar farm can require hundreds of acres (for reference, the above mentioned Kamuthi Power Plant spans 2,500 acres).
+A smaller solar farm may only require a few acres of land whereas a large utility-scale solar farm can require hundreds of acres (for reference, the above mentioned Kamuthi Power Plant spans 2,500 acres).

-How will electrical connection work?
+2. How will the electrical connection work?

 You’ll need to consider the location of the land and whether or not it’s situated close enough to power lines and electrical panels to feasibly connect your array to the power grid or to a centralized power source.

-How will I clean and maintain the plant?
+3. How will I clean and maintain the plant?

 Whether or not the location has water sources or cleaning options will be important in order to maintain the efficiency of so many solar panels that are situated so close to the ground.
 The Kamuthi Power Plant, for example, is constantly cleaned by a team of solar-powered robots.

-How many solar panels will I need?
+4. How many solar panels will I need?

-In order to make sure you’ll be able to meet the expected energy demand with your solar farm, you’ll need to first start with the needed kilowatt hours of energy and work backwards to get a number of panels you’ll need for the array.
+In order to make sure you’ll be able to meet the expected energy demand with your solar farm, you’ll need to first start with the needed kilowatt hours of energy and work backward to get a number of panels you’ll need for the array.
 To calculate this figure, you’ll need to determine the solar panel production ratio for your area to understand how much energy a certain solar panel wattage will provide.
 Check out our full explanation on how to do this type of calculation.

-What’s a good price for my solar installation?
+5. What’s a good price for my solar installation?